archiGrad/.github/profile/README.md

 - **Communication:** we provide analytical and highly-communicative drawings, videos, models and applications.

-- **predicability:** With our end-to-end ML model, we can accuratly predict temperature,gas and sound propagatiopn, aswell as  human circulation
+- **Predicability:** With our end-to-end ML model, we can accuratly predict temperature,gas and sound propagatiopn, aswell as  human circulation
  <!-- high-communicative drawings, videos, and models to effectively communicate our proposals and analyses. -->

 ## How We Do This?